Koryuen

 Kyoto Seishu Netsuke Art Museum

-About 800 works of netsuke, mostly contemporary, are displayed in the only existing samurai residence in the city of Kyoto.
-Opened in September 2007, this museum is available for viewing during four periods in a year (more specifically, February, April, July, November, each for the whole month).
+About 400 works of netsuke, mostly contemporary, are displayed in the only existing samurai residence in the city of Kyoto.
+Since the opening in September 2007, this museum was available for viewing during four periods in a year.
+From 2015 on, the museum is open throughout the year (except a few closing periods).

 Address: 46-1 Mibukayogosho-cho, Chukyo-ku, Kyoto-shi, Kyoto 604-8811